 Kristi took her first class in 2005.
-Suffering from a chronic hamstring injury, she had heard about the benefits of Bikram yoga.
+Suffering from a chronic hamstring injury, she had heard about the benefits of Hot Yoga.
 The hardest part was getting in the door.
 Since then she has never looked back.
 Initially drawn to the yoga for the physical benefits, she now practices for the mental and emotional benefits.
 It's not easy but it's the best 90 minutes of her day.
 An International Crossfit Champion, she calls the yoga her "secret sauce" and knows it is the antidote to her workouts in the gym.

 In 2003, Jenn convinced herself to try hot yoga, despite her aversion to extreme heat and profuse sweating.
 After her first class, she felt energized, exhausted, drenched, and convinced that she had found her passion.
 Committing to a lifelong practice was the logical conclusion.
 Since then, Jenn has maintained a consistent practice, participated in yoga competitions and completed teacher training.
 Yoga has stayed by her side through adversity and prosperity, and has provided her with a place for mental, physical and emotional support.
 Come to Jenn’s class to sweat, stretch and “work it out” on the mat.

 Libby discovered this amazing yoga for stress relief during grad school in 2010.
 Before yoga, Libby was plagued with low self-esteem and negative body image.
 Day in and day out, as she watched her sweaty self in the mirror, she began to fall in love with the amazing woman staring back at her.
 It is Libby’s passion to spread the message of self-love and respect to all of the students who walk into the hot room.